How the government, central bank, and commercial banks work together to create money.

 - Commercial bank (stores deposits on behalf of consumers and businesses, gives out loans)

-- Consumer/business (spends money, supplies goods, services, and labor to the economy)
+- Consumer/business (keeps money at commercial banks, takes out loans, trades goods, services, and labor in the economy)

 Balance Sheet Construction